 In the overall assessment of risks, KUKA Group is primarily exposed to performance-related risks from the divisions and to legal and financial risks controlled at Group level.
-The Executive Board is not aware of any individual or aggregated risks that could threaten the company's existence.
+Despite increasing risk potential that has been identified and evaluated in the risk management system, the Executive Board is not aware of any individual or aggregated risks that could threaten the company's existence.
 Strategically and financially, the company is positioned to be able to take advantage of business opportunities.